dwyl/phoenix-ecto-append-only-log-example/README.md

 Ah, an error.

 Now this error may seem a little obtuse.
-The error is on line 4 of address.ex?
+The error is on line 4 of `address.ex`?
 That's:
 ``` elixir
 use Append.AppendOnlyLog
 ```
 That's because at compile time, this line is replaced with the contents of the macro, meaning the compiler isn't sure exactly which line of the macro is causing the error.
-This is one of the disadvantages of macros, and why they should be kept short, and used sparingly.
+This is one of the disadvantages of macros, and why they should be kept short (and used sparingly).

-Luckily, there is a way we can see the stacktrace of the macro.
+Luckily, there is a way we can see the stack trace of the macro.
 Add `location: :keep` to the `quote do`:

 ``` elixir
 defmodule Append.AppendOnlyLog do